Copaene

 Copaene, or more precisely, α-copaene, is the common (or trivial) chemical name of an oily liquid hydrocarbon that is found in a number of essential oil-producing plants.
 The name is derived from that of the resin-producing tropical copaiba tree, Copaifera langsdorffii, from which the compound was first isolated in 1914.
 Its structure, including the chirality, was determined in 1963.
 The double-bond isomer with an exocyclic-methylene group, β-copaene, was first reported in 1967.

 Chemically, the copaenes are tricyclic sesquiterpenes.
 The molecules are chiral, and the α-copaene enantiomer most commonly found in higher plants exhibits a negative optical rotation of about −6°.
-The rare (+)-α-copaene is also found in small amounts in some plants.
-It is of economic significance because it is strongly attracting to an agricultural pest, the Mediterranean fruit fly Ceratitis capitata.
+The rare (+)-α-copaene is also found in small amounts in some plants. (+)-α-copaene is of economic significance because it is strongly attracting to an agricultural pest, the Mediterranean fruit fly Ceratitis capitata.